 OPERATE SUSTAINABLY TO BENEFIT THE ENVIRONMENT Operate the Zoo to protect and conserve natural resources and to lead and inspire sustainability practices by guests and other community organizations and businesses.
-GOAL 1 Implement innovative programs for sustainable resource use.
-GOAL 2 Establish a highly efficient, multifunctional waste reduction facility and system that enables zoo-wide recycling.
+GOAL 1 Develop and implement innovative programs for sustainable resource use.
+GOAL 2 Establish a highly efficient, multifunctional waste reduction facility and system that enables Zoo-wide recycling.
 GOAL 3 Reduce Zoo animal waste being disposed of in landfills, with a target of 100% of usable animal waste being composted by 2021.
-GOAL 1 Strategy 1.1: Identify components of LEED and other "green" building guidelines to improve efficiency of new construction to address energy, water and natural gas consumption, and sustainable building practices.
-Strategy 1.2: Identify components of LEED and other "green" building guidelines to retroactively fit existing buildings to address energy, water, and natural gas consumption, and sustainable building practices.
-Strategy 1.3: Identify, prioritize, and implement energy conservation measures.
-Strategy 1.4: Identify, prioritize, and implement water conservation measures.
+GOAL 1 Strategy 1.1: Identify components of LEED and other green building guidelines to improve efficiency of planning and new construction to address energy, water, and natural gas consumption, and sustainable building practices.
+Strategy 1.2: Develop sustainability goals for Facilities operations.
+Strategy 1.3: Develop sustainability goals for business partners.
+Strategy 1.4: Develop staff competency in sustainability concepts.
 GOAL 2 Strategy 2.1: Establish a recycling system that aligns with Zoo operations.
-Strategy 2.2: Engage the zoo staff and guests in recycling program participation.
-Strategy 2.3: Develop long term/low impact partnerships.
+Strategy 2.2: Engage the Zoo staff and guests in recycling program participation.
 GOAL 3 Strategy 3.1: Develop business relationships to help support the logistics of the program.
 Strategy 3.2: Implement new programs to continue to reduce the amount of usable animal waste going to landfills.
+Strategy 3.3: Improve messaging regarding lifecycle management of animal waste.

-There are only three measurements that tell you nearly everything you need to know about your organization's overall performance: employee engagement, customer satisfaction, and cash flow. - JACK WELCH
+\\ There are only three measurements that tell you nearly everything you need to know about your organization's overall performance: employee engagement, customer satisfaction, and cash flow. - JACK WELCH

-SUSTAINABLE FINANCIAL SYSTEMS AND SOUND BUSINESS PRACTICES Operate in a financially-sustainable manner through innovative business and operational practices..
+SUSTAINABLE FINANCIAL SYSTEMS AND SOUND BUSINESS PRACTICES Operate in a financially-sustainable manner through innovative business and operational practices.
 GOAL 1 Maintain and grow operating cash flow by optimizing revenue and controlling costs.
 GOAL 2 Increase operational and restricted programmatic support by connecting our philanthropic community more closely to our mission.
 GOAL 3 Leverage investment in technology to provide information and analysis for decision makers and support innovative and sustainable business operations.
 GOAL 1 Strategy 1.1: Optimize attendance based revenue.

-Strategy 1.2: Review potential increase or decrease in operating hours to maximize net income by 2019.
-Strategy 1.3: Set up an outbound group sales effort in 2017.
-Strategy 1.4: Add revenue opportunities by connecting guests with animals.
-Strategy 1.5: Review operations for maximum efficiency and cost containment.
-GOAL 2 Strategy 2.1: Complete quiet phase of the Centennial Campaign by the end of 2017.
+Strategy 1.2: Setup an outbound group sales effort.
+Strategy 1.3: Add revenue opportunities by connecting guests with animals.
+Strategy 1.4: Review operation for maximum efficiency and cost containment.
+GOAL 2 Strategy 2.1: Complete quiet phase of the Centennial Campaign.
 Strategy 2.2: Build the permanent endowment to provide long-term sustainable income.
-Strategy 2.3: Increase annual unrestricted operational giving.
-Strategy 2.4: Grow restricted giving for programmatic support.
+Strategy 2.3: Increase annual operational giving.

+Strategy 2.4: Grow restricted giving.

 GOAL 3 Strategy 3.1: Define why business intelligence is needed for data-driven decision making.
-Strategy 3.2: Use business intelligence for data driven decision making.
-Strategy 3.3: Creating an innovative and green business environment.
+Strategy 3.2: Create an innovative and green business environment.